aws/mynah-ui/docs/DATAMODEL.md

   <img src="./img/data-model/chatItems/customRenderer_json.png" alt="customRendererJson" style="max-width:500px; width:100%;border: 1px solid #e0e0e0;">
 </p>

-### We have some LIMITATIONS!
+## BUT: There are some `LIMITATIONS!`

-#### We know that you're extremely careful while building custom html blocks and so experienced on CSS too, however we still need to assure the UI looks and works as expected without breaking anything.
-Also for safety reasons, we have to **`sanitize`** the HTML contents you provide.
+### We know that you're extremely careful while building custom html blocks and you're an expert on CSS.
+However, we still need to assure that the look & feel of the UI is not broken and it works as expected with all the functionalities.
+Because of these reasons with the addition of the safety concerns <u>we have to **`sanitize`** the HTML contents you provide</u>.

-And it is not limited with these.
-We're automatically highlighting the code syntaxes, automatically adding the event controls for links, refining the look depends on each html element.
-You can check how the code block looks like (and has the copy buttons automatically) in the above `string` example.
+**And,** the sanitization requirement it is not just limited with the above.
+We're also automatically applying the functionalities we have on the original chat item body like *highlighting the code syntaxes, adding copy to clipboard and insert at cursor position buttons or adding the event controls for links etc.*.
+For example, you can check how the code blocks provided inside `customRenderer` look like (and do they have the copy buttons?) in the above examples.

-**NOTE:** Below limitations are applicable for both of the `string` and `ChatItemBodyRenderer` type use cases.
+**NOTE:** Below limitations are applicable for all of the `string`, `ChatItemBodyRenderer` and `ChatItemBodyRenderer[]` type usages.

 ### List of available tags: